amrayman999/Service-Quality-Ai-based-System/README.md

 * introduce ```ArBench```, a multi-domain, multi-variety benchmark for Arabic naturaal language understanding based on 41 datasets across 5 different tasks and task clusters;
 * evaluate ARBERT and MARBERT on ArBench and compare against available language models.

-Our model establish new state-of-the-art (SOTA) on all 5 tasks/task clusters on 37 out of the 41 datasets.
+Model establish new state-of-the-art (SOTA) on all 5 tasks/task clusters on 37 out of the 41 datasets.
-Our language models are publicaly available for research (see below).
+Language models are publicaly available for research (see below).
-The rest of this repository provides more information about our new language models, benchmark, and experiments.
+The rest of this repository provides more information about the language models, benchmark, and experiments.
 ### How to use ARBERT and MARBERT

 #### Loading directly from Huggingface